marwahaha/StarTweaks/README.md

 # Current Features

-  - Option to switch locked toolbar position with a button click.git
+  - Option to switch locked toolbar position with a button click

 # TODO